Anton Scudier Central Park: History

 The swampy and insalubrious land was drained and leveled, and in 1879 the Park Association, founded by the inhabitants of Iosefin and Elisabetin, planted trees and took care of its arrangement, initially in English style, with large lawns and alleys that intersected in the middle of the park.
+The remaining trees from that period are few in number: planes, probably produced in Alfred Mühle's nursery, some oaks and ashes, representatives of the local flora and some exotic specimens of American black walnut, Japanese pagoda tree and horse chestnut.
 The park, which occupies an area of over nine hectares, was taken over by the town hall in 1905 to be cared for; during this period decorative species such as yews, chestnuts, pines, walnuts or hickories were planted here.
 In the middle of the Scudier Park was a music pavilion.
 In 1912, a World Diorama (Weltdiorama) was installed here.
 In 1903, a pavilion was built for the presentation and sale of furniture.
 Between the two world wars, exhibitions of painters from Timișoara were organized in this pavilion.
 Until 1932, the railway line that connected Timișoara with Baziaș passed through the middle of the park.

 From the early 1950s until 1955 the park was called Stalin Park, then Central Park.
 It received its current name in 2015.
 Between 2017 and 2019, the park was redesigned in Viennese style, reminiscent of the Schönbrunn Gardens.

 Monuments

-Statue of Anton von Scudier
+Statue of Anton Scudier

 In 1881, a life-size gilded cast iron statue of General Scudier was placed in the park.
 The statue was destroyed on 26 October 1918, during the unrest caused by the dissolution of Austria-Hungary; later, a clock was installed on its pedestal.